Grounds for disputing a Will

 It is important to highlight that only a person who has an interest in the Will is able to contest it.

 Disputed Wills are becoming more commonplace in the UK.
 In this guide, we cover our 5 key tips to maximising your chances of a successful claim, and how we work with our clients to achieve the best possible outcome.

-If you have suffered loss because a will was not written properly or you believe the estate of a deceased person has not been administered properly then you may have a claim.
+If you have suffered loss because a Will was not written properly or you believe the estate of a deceased person has not been administered properly then you may have a claim.
 We can advise on all probate work and validity disputes.
-Burt Brill & Cardens are experts at writing wills, and experts at deciphering them.
+Our legal team are experts at writing Wills, and experts at deciphering them.

 - A beneficiary under the Will.

 - Someone who is owed money by the deceased.

 - Someone who was promised something by the deceased.